Win a $200 Amazon Gift Card by cooking this month’s recipe!

 Instructions

-• Preheat oven to 350 degrees F. Spray a muffin tin with cooking spray.
+• Preheat oven to 350° F. Spray a muffin tin with cooking spray.
 You can also bake the muffins in a mini muffin pan.

 • Place butter in a large bowl.
 Melt in the microwave.

-• Add the pumpkin, honey or pure maple syrup, and milk to the bowl.
+• To the bowl with the melted butter, add the pumpkin, honey or pure maple syrup, and milk.
 Whisk to combine.
 Whisk in the eggs and vanilla extract.

 • Add the baking soda, baking powder and salt and whisk until well combined.
 Whisk in the pumpkin pie spice (or spices listed).